amala890/Understanding-Pig-Butchering-Scams-on-Dating-Apps-A-Multi-Source-Analysis/README.md

 - **Once** – 5 mentions
 - **OkCupid**, **Tantan**, **Bumble** – 2 mentions each
 - **Taimi**, **Date My Age**, **Grindr**, **Yoomee**, **Teamo**, **Vibe**, **Amolatina** – 1 mention each

-In addition to previously identified scam indicators, further analysis uncovered a less frequent but relevant behavioral trait:
-**Avoiding Video Calls or In-Person Meetings**.
-Timing patterns in scam progression were also studied to understand how quickly scammers escalate interactions.

----

 **• Avoiding Video Calls or In-Person Meetings** (2 Mentions) This behavioral trait was mentioned less frequently than others, but still appeared in reviews, suggesting a known avoidance tactic by scammers.